Joramt/testify/README.md

 * A Multiple ( or Single ) choice quesiton
 * A Fill-in-the-blank question

-This project never really went in " production " and was always meant to be a showcase of what we were capable to do, as a team.
+This is a C# backend powered by a lot of Object Oriented JS This project never really went in " production " and was always meant to be a showcase of what we were capable to do, as a team.

 ## Implemented features